FluvialLandscapeLab/gangstaBuiltPackage/README.md

 # gangstaBuiltPackage
-A installable R package for creating GANGSTA-derived models
+The `gangstaBuiltPackage` is an installable R package for creating GANGSTA-derived models.